arkits/archit.xyz/content/posts/sba-cli.md

 A notable aspect about the `/health` actuator, and to illustrate the value of Actuator in the Spring project - other components within your application can implement the [API for submitting custom health indicators](https://www.baeldung.com/spring-boot-health-indicators#customhealthindicators) to the `/health` actuator, which in turn would show up as the updated response for `/health`.
 Various other Spring projects, such as Spring Kafka and Spring Data JPA, already implement this API thus making `/health` truly useful.

-On the other hand, there are actuators with write operations, such as the `/env` actuator which let you mutate the application's env / configurations...
+On the other hand, there are actuators with write operations, such as the `/env` actuator which lets you mutate the application's env / configurations.
+This is how you would go about a totally common task of updating the `db_password` config in runtime -

 ```bash
 $ curl \